 Especially if he is jaded after having been fucked over one too many times by the locals or whatever the issue is that has made him more jaded.

-Sixth, the lack of responsibilities that some gringos benefit from down here (no house, no kids, no wife, etc) can make a life of degeneracy a bit easier.
+Seventh, the lack of responsibilities that some gringos benefit from down here (no house, no kids, no wife, etc) can make a life of degeneracy a bit easier.